 The look on Donna's face when the others tell her that Josh has been shot and might not make it.

-Worse for this troper was everyone else's faces when she came in all anxious and relieved: a lot of frozen expressions, all glancing back and forth, nobody wanting to be the one that says it.
+Worse for this troper was everyone else's faces when she came in all anxious and relieved to hear that the President was okay: a lot of frozen expressions, all glancing back and forth, nobody wanting to be the one that says it.
 Of course, that was probably not helped by having had to deliver bad news shortly before watching it.

 Also When Josh wakes up and asks "What's next?" at the beginning of season 2.